1to1plus/dymo-js-sdk/docs/README.md

 const printerService = await initFramework()

-const printers = await this.printerService.getPrinters()
+const printers = await printerService.getPrinters()
 const printerToUse = printers[0] // maybe look at the list and choose one

 // Get the lap builder instance